+Name. oob uuc.
 On the list of possible workshop agenda items, rank the items from 1 to 5, 1 being the most important to you and 5 the least important.
-Topic Content Ranking Introduction to concepts of public Key concepts of public policy and public policy relevant for UHC financing for health relevant for UHC budget advocacy Key concepts and information on public budgets, their content, classification and what is relevant for UHC The content of budget documents and that relevant for UHC Information on the overall budget cycle, its stages, actors and the role of the ministry of health Where to find budget information and resources for finding budget information for health and UHC Information on transparency, access to information and citizen participation and its association with UHC goals and principles
+Topic Cont ent Ranking Introduction to concepts of public • concepts of public policy and p ant for UHC oublic policy financing for health relevant for UHC budget advocacy • concepts and information on content, classification and wh for U Informactor Whe content of budget documents a HC and that relevant mation on the overall budget or s and the role of the ministry or re to find budget information a ng budget information for healt and mation on transparency, acces citizen participation and its a goals and principles